MartynasGit/school_application_fe/README.md

     - database: MYSQL.

 * Project:
-    - Is secured with authentication.
+    - Is secured with authentication and users have roles
     - Can show all schools form database
     - User add and delete applications to school.
     - Have admin page.